Last week of measurements

 More information about smoke and air quality can be found at the EPA Particulate Matter web page.

 NOAA's Earth System Research Laboratory (Global Monitoring Division) measures the climate-forcing properties of atmospheric particles at a global network of monitoring stations.
 Instruments from this network are maintained at NOAA's laboratory in Boulder, CO.
-For the plot above, one of these instruments sampled through an air intake on the roof of the laboratory to provide an estimate of haze concentrations in south Boulder.
+For the plots above, the wind measurements are made on the roof of the laboratory.
+The aerosol instruments sample through an air intake on the roof of the laboratory to provide an estimate of haze/EBC concentrations in south Boulder.
 Caveat - the sampling conditions (roof and air intake design) are not ideal for measuring particles - the values reported here should be considered as relative indicators of atmospheric conditions.

 Please refer questions about these measurements to Dr. John A. Ogren, 303-497-6210.